Australian Women's Ice Hockey League: Showcase Series

 In 2005, the probability of establishing a national women's ice hockey league was discussed by the National Women's Council.
 Due to large costs to players to participate in such a league, an alternative proposal for a much shorter Showcase Series was passed around for consideration to begin in the 2006 season.
 The Series would see four teams competing in mini-tournaments during February to June.
-Each round robin style tournament would occur over a weekend and throughout the Showcase Series period between February to June, each team would travel twice and host the tournament once.
+Each round robin style tournament would occur over a weekend and throughout the Showcase Series period between February and June, each team would travel twice and host the tournament once.
 The first Showcase series was planned in February 2006 for Newcastle, New South Wales.
 The second series would be in March 2006 in Bendigo, Victoria, the third would occur in April 2006 in Canberra, Australian Capital Territory.
 In May, the series would be held in Adelaide, South Australia, and in June the fifth series would take place in Brisbane, Queensland.
 At this time, a full season would follow in November 2006 and stretch over into summer 2007.

 The first Showcase Series proved to be successful where, in each mini-series, three teams would play each other twice in a round robin style tournament.
 Five clubs ended up being involved in the Showcase Series which consisted of five mini-tournaments held on a weekend each month in a different city.

 The Showcase Series returned for a second season in October 2006, and ran until February 2007.
 A national women's league did not start in November 2006, as previously hoped.
 In this second season four mini-series were held, one weekend mini tournament was played each month between only four teams representing Canberra, Australian Capital Territory, Brisbane, Queensland, Adelaide, South Australia and Sydney.
 The purpose of the Showcase Series continued to be as a precursor to a national women's league that was being actively planned.